 Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact pattern of the site or area, including through the alteration of the course of a stream or river, or substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or off-site?
-(Source: 10) - e.
+(Source: 10) • e.
 Create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff?
-(Source: 10) $\boxtimes$ f.
-Otherwise substantially degrade water quality? $\boxtimes$ g.
+(Source: 10) f.
+Otherwise substantially degrade water quality? g.
 Place housing within a 100-year flood hazard area as mapped on a federal Flood Hazard Boundary or Flood Insurance Rate Map or other flood hazard delineation map? h.
-Place within a 100-year flood hazard area structures which would impede or redirect flood flows?
-Discussion: See IX h. above. $\boxtimes$ i.
-Expose people or structures to a significant risk of loss, injury or death involving flooding, including flooding as a result of the failure of a levee or dam? $\boxtimes$ j.
-Inundation by mudflow? $\boxtimes$ k.
-Conflict with any Best Management Practices found within the City's Storm Water Management Plan? $\boxtimes$
+Place within a 100-year flood hazard area structures which would impede or redirect flood flows? \boxtimes Discussion: See IX h. above. i.
+Expose people or structures to a significant risk of loss, injury or death involving flooding, including flooding as a result of the failure of a levee or dam? \boxtimes j.
+Inundation by mudflow? \boxtimes k.
+Conflict with any Best Management Practices found within the City's Storm Water Management Plan? \boxtimes

 Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact 1.
-Substantially decrease or degrade watershed storage of runoff, wetlands, riparian areas, aquatic habitat, or associated buffer zones? $\boxtimes$

-Discussion (a-l): There will not be an impact on this environmental factor as a result of expanding the geographic area in which a highway oriented sign could be placed.

-X. X. LAND USE AND PLANNING: Would the project: a.
-Physically divide an established community? $\boxtimes$ Discussion: There will not be an impact of geographic area in which a highway orient a result of ex panding the b.
-Conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including, but not limited to the general plan, specific plan, local coastal $\boxtimes$ program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect?
+Substantially decrease or degrade watershed storage of runoff, wetlands, riparian areas, aquatic habitat, or associated buffer zones?
+Discussion (a-l): There will not be an imp the geographic area in which a highway or r as a result of e expanding X. LAND USE AND PLANNING: Would the ne project: a.
+Physically divide an established community?
+Discussion: There will not be an impact of geographic area in which a highway orient a result of exp oanding the b.
+Conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including, but not limited to the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect?
+Discussion: This code amendment is a re Ordinance, to expand the geographic b